LoganAMorrison/Hazma/README.md

 ## Other information

-If you use Hazma in your own research, please cite:
+If you use Hazma in your own research, please cite [our paper](https://arxiv.org/abs/1907.11846):
 ```
 @article{Coogan:2019qpu,
       author         = "Coogan, Adam and Morrison, Logan and Profumo, Stefano",